Frequently asked questions for business

-About 10 weeks before the end your Fixed Term Period, we'll write to you with your 12 month fixed price renewal offer, called Easy Fix.
-As we have a range of tariffs available, you can also call us to see if we have a contract more tailored to your energy needs.
+About 10 weeks before the end of your Fixed Term Period, we'll write to you with your 12 month fixed price renewal offer As we have a range of tariffs available, you can also call us to see if we have a contract more tailored to your energy needs.
 We'll also remind you of the date by which you need to provide your notice if you do not wish to renew with us.
 You will also find your Fixed Term Period end date on your bills.

 What happens at the end of my Fixed Term Period?

 If you choose to automatically renew, we'll apply our Easy Fix product from the end of your existing Fixed Term Period.
 You'll then be free to change your tariff at any time.
-You'll also be able to leave EDF Energy so long as you give 30 days notice, agree an up to date meter reading and clear any outstanding balance.
+You'll also be able to leave us at any time, so long as you provide an up to date meter reading and clear any outstanding balance.

 What can happen at the end of my Fixed Term Period if I choose not to renew?